Risvy/Bangla-Text-and-Document-Summarizer/README.md

 # Bangla Text and Document Summarizer

 ## Reference
 This project implements the works of the following paper: [Unsupervised Abstractive Summarization of Bengali Text Documents](https://www.aclweb.org/anthology/2021.eacl-main.224/) accepted at [EACL 2021](https://2021.eacl.org/).
+Datasets are collected from this paper.
 If you use any of the resources or it's relevant to your work, please cite the paper of the original authors.
 ### Citation
 ```
 @inproceedings{chowdhury2021eacl,